- US Online Poker

-It’s the latest — and perhaps best — opportunity to expand online gambling in Connecticut.
+It’s the latest — and perhaps best — opportunity to make Connecticut online casino gaming a reality.
 But the idea has been around for almost a decade without coming to fruition.
 Will 2021 be different?

 SB 146 is short on details — it’s just over a page — but it does seek to legalize all sorts of gambling online.
 Here are the basics:

 The key part of this appears to be the tribes signing on to the effort, along with the legislature and governor.
 That would seemingly presage a law coming to fruition.

 Gov. Ned Lamont and lawmakers have been optimistic on sports betting being legalized in recent months.

 One potential opponent is Sportech, which runs Connecticut’s off-track betting facilities.
 It wants to be a part of the sports betting scene in the state, but this plan could shut it out if all rights are given to the tribes.

 MGM Resorts, which had long sought a casino in the state, appears to be pulling back and might no longer offer a stumbling block for a deal being done.